Studying & Living

 TAMK's biggest campus is the Main Campus in the Kauppi area of Tampere.
 There are 8000 people studying and working every day in the Main Campus.
 TAMK has study facilities outside Tampere, too - in three smaller towns in the surrounding Tampere Region.

 All TAMK campuses have modern study facilities.
-Versatile learning environments support learning in different study phases: we have high-grade libraries, well-equipped laboratories, studios, auditoriums, IT classrooms, and facilities for group work and self-study.
-All students get free access to the internet and they can use computer classrooms freely.
+Versatile learning environments support learning in different study phases: we have high-grade libraries, well-equipped laboratories, studios, auditoriums, IT classrooms, facilities for group work and self-study etc. All students get free access to the internet and they can use computer classrooms freely.

 The library of Tampere University of Applied Sciences is an open library for everyone.
 The primary goal is to serve TAMK students and staff and the partners of TAMK.
 In addition to the traditional function of lending books, the staff will also guide you to the pool of knowledge by hosting workshops on a variety of themes on and around information and research.